thosearetheguise/thosearetheguise.github.io/_posts/2021-09-07-Vulnhub-Election.md

 ------------------------------------------------------------------------------------------------------- ---------------------------------
 Shellcodes: No Results
 ```
 Just a few results there.
 And with out version (from the log) of 15.1.6.25 we spot 2 local priv esc vulns that might be worth checking (specially with the SUID bit set which means the app runs as the owner and not as the user who started it).
-[Exploit DB - Serv-U FTP Server < 15.1.7 - Local Privilege Escalation (1)](https://www.exploit-db.com/exploits/47009)
+If you want to check the exploit out online, browse here [Exploit DB - Serv-U FTP Server < 15.1.7 - Local Privilege Escalation (1)](https://www.exploit-db.com/exploits/47009)
 ```
 searchsploit -m 47009
 ```